Ten Things You Can Do Today to Make Homeschooling Easier

 Take Catholic homeschooling online courses from expert, faith-filled, and passionate instructors with Homeschool Connections!

-The great thing about these tips is they are low effort yet high reward.
+The great thing about these tips is that they are low-effort yet high-reward.
 It doesn’t take much planning to get dressed, take the kids outside, read a book, or invite another family over.
 But they yield high benefits in terms of education, peace of mind, and good old-fashioned fun.

 May God bless you and yours abundantly!

-For more support in making homeschooling easier, listen here to Paola Ciskanik and Lisa Mladnich on the Homeschooling Saints Podcast episode Curing Mommy Overwhelm
+For more help making homeschooling easier, listen to Paola Ciskanik and Lisa Mladnich on the Homeschooling Saints Podcast episode Curing Mommy Overwhelm.